News

-IEX’s Ultra-Passive Signal is designed with that in mind.
-An optional and additive alternative to Signal v6 for IEX’s Discretionary Peg (D-Peg) and Primary Peg (P-Peg) orders, it detects periods of quote imbalance and engages only when those conditions resolve.
+An optional and additive alternative to Signal v6 for IEX’s Discretionary Peg (D-Peg) and Primary Peg (P-Peg) non-display order types, Ultra-Passive is designed to detect periods of quote imbalance and engage when those conditions resolve.
+When the Ultra-Passive Signal is “on,” D-Peg and P-Peg orders are prevented from exercising price discretion.

 Why Ultra-Passive Signal?

 Passive trading strategies face a familiar challenge: sourcing liquidity that is less likely to result in adverse price movement.
-Many clients describe this as seeking “cleaner” interactions, meaning executions that are less exposed to adverse selection.
+Many clients describe this as seeking “cleaner” liquidity, meaning executions that are less exposed to adverse selection.

-When Ultra-Passive is “on:”
+When Ultra-Passive is “on”:

 • D-Peg and P-Peg orders do not exercise price discretion

-• Orders wait until conditions normalize
+• Orders wait until conditions normalize to resume discretion

 What This Means For Performance